 Do I Qualify for Workers’ Comp as an Independent Contractor?

-Most independent contractors do not qualify for workers’ compensation benefits.
-If you were hoping to collect workers’ comp from your client’s insurance coverage, you may be disheartened to learn you do not qualify.
 However, as an independent contractor and small business owner, you may be able to purchase your own workers’ compensation coverage, which you could tap into in the event of an on-the-job injury.

-What Does It Cost to Hire a Workers’ Compensation Lawyer in Charleston?
+What Does it Cost to Hire a Workers’ Compensation Lawyer in Charleston?

 What Is Maximum Medical Improvement?